The One World Observatory sits inside the top floors of One World Trade Center which officially opened to the public on November 3rd, 2014.

 - One World Observatory – The tallest observation deck with a different perspective to the others.
 But while you are closer to Brooklyn Bridge and Statue of Liberty, the sunset is much less impactful.

 Can’t make up your mind about which NYC observation deck to visit?
 Don’t miss our popular guide to the best observation decks in New York City ranked with pros and cons.

-Let’s take a look at some of the most asked questions regarding One World Observatory!
+Let’s take a look at some of the most frequently asked questions regarding One World Observatory.

 An average visit to One World Observatory lasts about 45 to 60 minutes.
 If you plan to take many photos, you may want to give yourself extra time.